Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation: -structure with Loop operators

 \subsection{Poisson summation}

-Next, we tackle to Lemma~\ref{lem: P}.
-The argument is parallel to the previous section, but we need to take care of the additive phase factor due to the monopole constraint Eq.~\eqref{eq: monopole constraint}.
+Next, we tackle Lemma~\ref{lem: P}.
+The argument is analogous to the previous section, but we need to take care of the additive phase factor due to the monopole constraint Eq.~\eqref{eq: monopole constraint}.
 Then the topological charge can be expressed as

 under the constraint.

 Using the Poisson summation formula, the expectation value of the dyonic Wilson loop is given by

 with $\dot{\tilde{\gamma}}_{F(x),\mu} = \dot{\gamma}_{x,\mu}$.
 By the definition of $\tilde{A}^e$, we have